Dr. Yvette Stupart is a clinical counselor and educator. She gives insights on how to experience emotional health and relational well-being.

-The therapist also used scaling questions to help the couple rate their marriage, and to assess their commitment to change.
+The therapist also used scaling questions to help the couple rate their marriage and to assess their commitment to change.
 In addition, scaling techniques were used to help the couple identify their goals.
-For example, they both Mary and John said that their communication level would move from 3 to 6 from a scale of 10, if they started setting the budget together.
+For example, both Mary and John said that their communication level would move from 3 to 6 (on a scale to 10) if they started setting the budget together.

-The second and subsequent sessions with Mary and John, were centered around two areas.
+The second and subsequent sessions with Mary and John were centered around two areas.
 The first area of focus began with the therapist asking the couple the question: "What has changed or gone better since the last session?"
-This question was intended to focus the minds of the couple on solution and exceptions, in order to set the direction and tone of the sessions.
+This question was intended to focus the minds of the couple on solutions and exceptions, in order to set the direction and tone of the sessions.

 The therapist sought to consolidate these changes by encouraging the couple to be specific in their answers.
 She also posed questions about what the couple needed to do to maintain the changes, and build on the changes in the future.